-

 Merida

 The final city on my tour of Mexico was Merida, located in the Yucatan peninsula.
 Founded in 1542, Merida is one of Mexico’s oldest cities.
 When the Spanish arrived, a large Maya city known as T’ho stood where Merida is now situated.
-The Maya pyramids and temples were dismantled, and the stones used in the construction of the colonial city.
+The Maya pyramids and temples were dismantled, and the stones were used in the construction of the colonial city.
 Much of the colonial architecture still stands and many of the streets are very colourful and pleasant.

 Behind me is the Cathedral of Merida, the oldest cathedral in Mexico and one of the oldest in the whole Americas.